claeusdev/lexic/README.md

-Very simple word count cli
+### Lexic

+Lexic is a very simple cli tool to count words, lines, bytes.